onap/policy-parent/docs/apex/APEX-MyFirstPolicyExample.rst

             .. container:: paragraph

-               To create a new Task click on the 'Tasks' tab.
-In the 'Tasks' pane, right click and select 'Create new Task':

-            .. container:: paragraph

                Create a new Task called ``MorningBoozeCheckAlt1``.
-Use the 'Generate UUID' button to create a new unique ID for the task, and fill in a description for the task.
-Select the same input and output fields that we used earlier when we defined the ``MorningBoozeCheck`` task earlier.
+Create a new unique ID for the task, and fill in a description for the task.
+Use the same input and output fields that we used earlier when we defined the ``MorningBoozeCheck`` task earlier.